Adwaith-Rajesh/py-mediastack/README.md

 ---

-most the docs are directly taken from the [`mediastacks api docs`](https://mediastack.com/documentation)
+Most of the docs are directly taken from the [`mediastacks api docs`](https://mediastack.com/documentation)